Database Overview

 Single-cell Data Source

-In summary, the single-cell RNA-seq data of a total of 208 cancer samples were collected and all the analytical results were cataloged into the database.
-They have covered a total of 20 human cancer types, and 5 construction protocols have been used.
-After the sequencing read and cell quality control by filtering low quality cells with significantly abnormal gene expression levels or high mitochondria RNA percentages, a total of 638,341 high quality cells have been reserved.
+In summary, the single-cell RNA-seq data of a total of 1,104 cancer samples, 304 normal samples and 58 PBMC samples were collected and all the analytical results were cataloged into the database.
+They have covered a total of 74 human cancer types, and 8 construction protocols have been used.
+After the sequencing read and cell quality control by filtering low quality cells with significantly abnormal gene expression levels or high mitochondria RNA percentages, a total of 7,320,070 high quality cells have been reserved.

 Figure 1.
-Statistics of cancer single cell RNA-Seq datasets
+Statistics of cancer single-cell RNA-seq datasets in CancerSCEM 2.0.

 CancerSCEM has been working on widely collecting single-cell RNA-seq datasets for various types of human cancers, and performing multi-level analysis on each dataset.
-While for the data from different construction protocols, different workflows should been built so that to obtain the optimal analytical results.
-As 10X Genomics platform has its own auxiliary processing software Cell Ranger, we thus adopted Cell Ranger v5.0 to handle with all 10X Genomics datasets.
-The remaining datasets from all other protocols like Smart-seq2 and Drop-seq were all processed by zUMIs v2.9.4f (reads mapping with STAR).
+Similar to the CancerSCEM 1.0, tailored workflows should be established for the data from different construction protocols so that to obtain the optimal analytical results.
+As 10X Genomics platform has its own auxiliary processing software Cell Ranger, we thus adopted Cell Ranger v7.1 to handle with all 10X Genomics datasets.
+The remaining datasets from all other protocols like Smart-seq2 and Drop-seq were all processed by zUMIs v2.9.7d (reads mapping with STAR).

-In downstream, cell-cell interaction networks were built by CellphoneDB, survival analysis of the same or similar cancer types have been performed based on the bulk RNA-Seq data and clinical survival data from TCGA.
-Figure 2 has shown the overview of the data processing.
+In downstream, cell-cell interaction networks were built by CellphoneDB, survival analysis of the same or similar cancer types have been performed based on the bulk RNA-seq data and clinical survival data from TCGA.
+In CancerSCEM 2.0, several new relevant analyses such as transcriptional factor enrichment, copy number variation evaluation and pseudotime trajectory construction were performed and provided in the interactive online analyze platform.
+Figure 2 has shown the overview of the data processing in CancerSCEM 2.0.

 Figure 2.
 Overview of the data procession for 10X Genomics datasets and other datasets from Smart-seq2, Drop-seq, etc.